Skip to contents

 object

-RLum.Results object (required): input object created by the function analyse_SAR.CWOSL.
+RLum.Results (required): input object created by analyse_SAR.CWOSL.
 The input object can be provided as list.

 source_dose_rate

 numeric (optional): allows to modify the axis and show values in Gy, instead seconds.
-Only a single numerical values is allowed.
+Only a single numerical value is allowed.

 sel_curves

-numeric (optional): id of the curves to be plotting in its occurring order.
-A sequence can be provided for selecting, e.g., only every 2nd curve from the input object
+numeric (optional): id of the curves to be plotted in its occurring order.
+A sequence can be provided for selecting, e.g., only every 2nd curve from the input object.

 show_dose_points

-logical (with default): enable or disable plot of dose points in the graph
+logical (with default): enable/disable plotting of dose points in the graph.

 show_natural

-logical (with default): enable or disable the plot of the natural Lx/Tx values
+logical (with default): enable/disable the plot of the natural Lx/Tx values.

 n

-integer (with default): the number of x-values used to evaluate one curve object.
-Large numbers slow down the plotting process and are usually not needed
+integer (with default): number of x-values used to evaluate one curve object.
+Large numbers slow down the plotting process and are usually not needed.

 ...